arty-arty/promise/README.md

 A lot of lotteries on Algorand and other blockchains are biased.
 Modulo remainder arithmetics is often used to determine the winner.
 This is mathematically incorrect.
 A [famous example of modulo bias](https://www.linkedin.com/pulse/why-firelottos-blockchain-based-random-engine-fair-kostas-chalkias/) is Firelotto.

-We present a PyTeal library for safe and unbiased random called lib_my_shuffle.py was developed and open-sourced.
-It provides random numbers
+We present [a PyTeal library for safe and unbiased random](https://github.com/arty-arty/promise/blob/master/lib_algo_random.py) lib_algo_random.py

-Though it needs unbiased random, this Project is not a lottery at all.
+Though Promise needs unbiased random, this project is not a lottery at all.
-It is a mathematical protocol to solve cheating in games once and for all.
+Promise is a mathematical protocol to solve cheating in games once and for all.
 Plus a multidtude of other benefits.
 Read more to understand.

 ## A mathematical protocol